- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka, and John Appleby provide oodles of false information around HANA’s performance.

 Some of the Results On Oracle and SAP HANA Performance

 For instance, in the Oracle benchmark paper released in 2015, the benchmark was tested on hardware similar to what SAP used in its BW-EML benchmark but left out the topic of how many customers would use this hardware configuration.
 I don’t know myself as I have not recorded many clients’ hardware specifications, but the hardware employed by Oracle appeared quite advanced.
 At one point, SAP’s benchmark used a machine with 1536 GB of RAM.

 I have personally never heard of this much RAM being used on a server at any account that I have worked on.
 It probably exists as there are very advanced companies out there doing scientific computing.
 But it is a small number.

 In another benchmark, SAP installed 100 IBM servers in an SAP HANA cluster.
-Furthermore, if no one outside of the NSA, Amazon AWS (which resells portions of its hardware over the cloud) or a scientific computing center, will be willing to buy this size of hardware, how relevant are these benchmarks to the majority of HANA customers?
+Furthermore, if no one outside of the NSA, Amazon AWS (which resells portions of its hardware over the cloud) or a scientific computing center, will be willing to buy this size of hardware, how relevant are these benchmarks majority of HANA customers?

 The Impact of Marketing on SAP Benchmarking on SAP HANA Performance

 SAP needs to get marketing out of the process of releasing benchmarking information.
 The marketing influence is apparent in the benchmark publication SAP HANA Performance: Efficient Speed and Scale-Out for Real-Time Business Intelligence.
 One should not need to see a cover plastered with stock photograph imagery of a man pulling a “fly” snowboarding maneuver.
 Then, an image of many people rowing together, along with a marketing written introduction that uses a word salad of terms like NetWeaver components.
 How is this related to SAP HANA performance?
 This should be a scientific paper that is not word-smithed and couched in deceptive marketing language.